magento/devdocs/guides/v2.1/cloud/deploy/static-content-deployment.md

 ### Skipping SCD

-In some cases you could choose to skip generatating static content completely.
+In some cases you could choose to skip generating static content completely.
 You can set the [SKIP_SCD]({{page.baseurl}}/cloud/env/variables-build.html#skip_scd) environment variable in the global stage to ignore other configurations related to SCD.
 This does not affect existing content in the `~/pub/static` directory.

 [SCD Load Comparison]: {{site.baseurl}}/common/images/cloud/scd-load-times.png {: width="700px"}